Your first weeks

 You need a biometric residence permit (BRP) when you apply to stay in the UK for more than 6 months.
 You don't need to apply for a BRP as well as your visa – you’ll get one automatically once your visa application is approved.

 You can use your BRP to confirm your identity, your right to study in the UK, and your right to any public services or benefits.

-If you've applied for your Tier 4 General Student Visa outside of the UK, you must collect your BRP.
-Collect your BRP before your vignette expires or within 10 days of your arrival in the UK – whichever is the latest.
+If you have applied for your Student Visa outside of the UK, you must collect your BRP.

 For more information please visit gov.uk.